Tropical fish have risen in popularity over the last few years because of their striking appearance and playful personalities.

 Because the aquarium is so densely packed with plants, it requires constant attention.
 A tank full of algae or bacteria is not a very pleasing sight, so take time to clean it regularly.

 It’s hard to look after everything that goes on in your tank, and sometimes parasites manage to slip in.
 Parasitic diseases are usually expressed by bloating of some body areas or creamy dots on the skin.
-Dysfunctional shoaling behavior can in some cases signalize presence of parasites as well.
+Dysfunctional shoaling behavior can in some cases signalize the presence of parasites as well.

 Breeding Ember Tetras is not a difficult task.

-Under well monitored conditions spawning occurs frequently and doesn’t require any intervention.
+Under well-monitored conditions, spawning occurs frequently and doesn’t require any intervention.
 However, in order to increase the amount of fry this process should be controlled.

 You need a small tank for the fry.
 Water should be taken from your main aquarium to optimize the acclimatization process for fry as well as parental fish.
 Lighting should be dimmed and the water should be weakly filtered.

 To stimulate spawning you can try setting the pH close to neutral and keeping water temperature around 80-82°F. It is recommended to give fish live foods for 2 weeks prior to spawning.
-To prevent the parents from eating the fry, either place them in a separate tank or put a breeding mesh on the base of the tank.
+To prevent the parents from eating the fry, either places them in a separate tank or put a breeding mesh on the base of the tank.

 Are Ember Tetras Suitable For Your Aquarium?
-(Summary)

-Are you looking for a beautiful, bright and colorful fish to join your community tank?
+Are you looking for a beautiful, bright, and colorful fish to join your community tank?
 If so, then the Ember Tetra is perfect for you!

 Their bright colors and unique appearance have made it one of the most popular tropical fish for community aquariums.